 Who has removed grains from their diet and is totally missing their oatmeal?
-My kids!
-Believe it or not, they missed it more than many of the other things we stopped eating when we changed to a grain-free diet.
+My family!
+Believe it or not, my kids missed it more than many of the other things we stopped eating when we changed to a grain-free diet.

 I was never a big fan of oatmeal, but I love this remade version!
 To me, this is a bowl of warmth and comfort.
 Bonus, this bulk recipe is ready to heat and serve.
 Quick and simple!
 Try it and let me know what you think.

 Why did we go grain-free?
 At the time we all had different issues, but bottom line, we were on a quest to improve our gut health and digestion, improve blood sugar levels, and reduce inflammation.